cryptpad/documentation/_build/html/_sources/user_guide/apps/whiteboard.md.txt

 To delete everything on the canvas:

-- **Clear** button in the drawing toolbar at the botom.
+- **Clear** button in the drawing toolbar at the bottom.

-### Paint mode
+## Paint mode

 The width and opacity of line are set in the drawing toolbar.
-The preview to the right shows the size and opacity of the paintbursh.
+The preview to the right shows the size and opacity of the paintbrush.

 Color is selected in the palette in the drawing toolbar.
 To change a color `Double click` on it and select a new one using the color-picker.

-### Select mode
+## Select mode

 `Click` on an element to select it, then:
 - `Drag` to move.